heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/PRESENTATION.md

 ![bg right:40%](https://images.unsplash.com/photo-1516389573391-5620a0263801?fit=crop&h=720)

-## Check and run the code examples
+## Explore the code examples

 <!-- _class: lead -->

 More details for this section in the [course material][course-material].
 You can find other resources and alternatives as well.

-### Check and run the code examples
+### Explore the code examples

-Individually, or in pair/group, **take 15 minutes to explore and discuss the [code examples](https://github.com/heig-vd-dai-course/heig-vd-dai-course-code-examples)**.
+Individually, or in pair/group, **take 10 minutes to explore and discuss the [code examples](https://github.com/heig-vd-dai-course/heig-vd-dai-course-code-examples)**.

 Answer the questions available in the course material: